 It also helps to pay attention to external factors such as the company’s performance and growth potential, and industry trends.
 You can likewise make a list of stocks you’re interested in, so you can track their performance.

-Step 5: purchase Royal Bank stocks
+Step 5: Buy Royal Bank stocks

-Choose the type of order you’d want to buy RBC stocks for.
 You can purchase RBC stocks using two methods:

-Step 6: monitor your investments
+Step 6: Monitor your investments

 Once you’ve purchased the stocks, monitor their performance regularly.
 Brokerage platforms provide tools that enable you to track the performance of your investments, so you can adjust as needed.